lueck/scannedb-ok/README.md

 [`pdf-toolbox`](https://github.com/Yuras/pdf-toolbox) written in
 Haskell, or the XML representation of a PDF document, which is yielded by PDFMiner's `pdf2txt.py -t xml ...` command.
-The results of the pipeline `pdfminer -t xml ... | googleb-ok -x` are very promising (see [example](#example) below), while parsing PDFs directly with the `pdf-toolbox` still suffers from several deficiencies.
+The results of the pipeline `pdfminer -t xml ... | scannedb-ok -x` are very promising (see [example](#example) below), while parsing PDFs directly with the `pdf-toolbox` still suffers from several deficiencies.

-`googleb-ok` is still under development.
+`scannedb-ok` is still under development.

 ## Installation